 - BLND (BM,__): ST status-elemental darkness on enemy ≤300HP.
 It will always/only hit if they're under the threshold and don't resist the element/status.

 White: As nice as HRM4 is, the undead aren't as common by the time you can access it.
 ARUB is very useful for covering an unRibboned party member.
 CUR4 is a fantastic panic button, and HEL3 is solid.
-If you really want to make room for HRM4, what you should drop is party dependent: ARUB is a relatively safe drop with Red Wizard (gets it anyway), Paladin/Rune Knight, or if you're planning to grind up to level 25+, HEL3 is a safe drop with Green Mage.
+If you really want to make room for HRM4, what you should drop is party dependent: ARUB is a relatively safe drop with a Red Wizard (gets it anyway), Paladin/Rune Knight, or if you're planning to grind up to level 25+.
+HEL3 is a safe drop with Green Mage.

 Black: Darkness is terrible and so is BLND.
-It was not the ailment to make a >300HP spell for.
+It was not the ailment to make a ≤300HP spell for.
 BRAK is the most accurate instant death spell.
 SABR is weird and mostly useful for challenges, since it's self-cast only.
 You can never go wrong with an elemental AoE, though!

 Red: There's only two spells and they're both good!